Magnetic Resonance Imaging (MRI)

 Most MRI exams do not require special preparation, and you may eat normally and take medications as usual unless your doctor has given you other instructions.
 If your exam does require any fasting or other preparation, you will be informed during your appointment confirmation call.

-An MRI exam generally takes 20-45 minutes.
-More detailed studies could take longer.
+An MRI exam generally takes 15-45 minutes.
 You will be asked to lie down on a sliding table where our technologist will carefully position you.
 The technologist will leave the room for your exam, but you will be able to communicate with them at any time using an intercom.
 In certain circumstances, a friend or family member will be allowed to stay in the room with you during the exam.

 You will be asked to remain very still during the imaging process.
 Depending on the part of the body that is being examined, a contrast material may be used to enhance the visibility of certain tissues or blood vessels.
 Our technologist will place a small needle in your arm or hand vein, and an IV will run a saline solution through the intravenous line to prevent clotting.
 The contrast material will be injected about two-thirds of the way through the exam.

 This is a painless procedure.
-Some claustrophobic patients may experience a “closed in” feeling.
-If this is a concern, please inform you technologist and a sedative may be administered.
-Patients may also take advantage of our new entertainment system called Cinema Vision.
-Patients are able to watch TV during their scan which greatly lessens the anxiety of being in an MRI machine.
 During the exam you can expect to hear loud tapping or thumping.
 In an attempt to block out the noise, you can choose music, earplugs or both.
 It is normal to feel warmth in the area being examined.
 You may feel a cool sensation at the site during injection.

 Because the strong magnetic field used for MRI may impact surgically placed implants or objects, we carefully screen each patient for metallic implants.
 You should also bring the written prescription for the exam from your doctor.